-From traceability to sustainability
+From seafood traceability to seafood sustainability

 – The seafood industry’s shifting metrics

-The seafood industry has witnessed a shift from isolated traceability efforts to comprehensive global standards for data collection and sharing, with a growing focus on sustainability.
+The seafood industry has witnessed a shift from isolated seafood traceability efforts to comprehensive global standards for data collection and sharing, with a growing focus on sustainability.

-Traceability and transparency have moved from fringe to core; from initial efforts focused on a few traceability vendors helping companies track and trace within their own operations to global standards for end-to-end data collection and sharing.
+Traceability and seafood transparency have moved from fringe to core; from initial efforts focused on a few traceability vendors helping companies track and trace within their own operations to global standards for end-to-end data collection and sharing.
 The aquaculture and wild caught fisheries sectors have both seen growth and innovation in standards and certifications.

 As climate change gains prominence, companies in the seafood sector are under pressure to develop sustainability plans and measure their progress.
 Customers, investors, and regulators are major drivers for sustainability investments.